jorge-ramirez-upm/RepTate/docs/source/developers/functionality.rst

     add

     .. code-block:: python
-       :lineno-start: 149
+       :lineno-start: 266

         #connect button
         self.actionXY.triggered.connect(lambda: self.handle_new_app('XY'))

     .. warning::
-        The application name (``appname``), defined at line 79 of ``ApplicationXY.py``, should then be "XY".
+        The application name (``appname``), defined at line 46 of ``ApplicationXY.py``, should then be "XY".
         Additionally, the icon name defining the logo of the new application should be named "XY.png", see the definition of the ``handle_new_app`` method.

 .. note::
-    Our new application is ready to be used in GUI RepTate!
+    Our new application is ready to be used in RepTate!

 Note on default theories